-We currently have four veterinarians on our staff.
+We currently have three veterinarians on our staff.

 Lori C. Johnson, DVM

 Dr. Johnson became the new owner of Lone Rock Veterinary Hospital in December, 2001.
 However, she is not an unfamiliar face to clients, as she has taken care of dogs, cats, birds, and exotic pets at Lone Rock since 1988.
 Dr. Johnson graduated from the University of Florida in 1981, ranking number 2 in her class of 80 veterinarians.
 She practiced in Buffalo, New York, for 2 years before moving to Evergreen, Colorado in 1983.
 During her many years in private practice, Dr. Johnson has developed special interests in feline medicine and surgery, soft tissue surgery, and geriatric wellness and management of geriatric diseases and cancer in dogs and cats.
 She holds active memberships in the American Animal Hospital Association, American Association of Feline Practitioners, American Veterinary Medical Association, Association of Avian Practitioners, Colorado Veterinary Medical Association, Cornell Feline Health Center, and the Denver Area Veterinary Medical Society.
 Dr. Johnson also continues Lone Rock Veterinary Hospital’s long standing commitment to providing discounted veterinary services to Evergreen Animal Protective League and the Intermountain Humane Society.
 Her knowledge of the community, the practice, and most importantly, the patients, enables her to provide outstanding care to pets and their owners.
 Dr. Johnson lives with her husband, Patrick, and family of cats in Evergreen.
 She is committed to providing high quality and compassionate veterinary care to the residents and their very special family members that are part of the 285 corridor community.